sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

     value from `memory_checker` for specified number of times during a monitoring interval.
-    A non-zero value indicates runtime memory usage of a docker container is larger then its memory threshold.
+    A non-zero value indicates runtime memory usage of a docker container is larger than its memory threshold.
 2. After the monitoring interval, Monit will write alerting messages into syslog every 1 minute if it receives non-zero value from `memory_checker` in every 1 minute polling cycle.